vinhhoala/ENACT-Business-Models/BusinessModels/ACM&BDA.md

       <b>Value added by the solution</b>
     </td>
     <td rowspan="1">
-      <p>Tools for actuation conflict detection and management in IoT Systems  </p>
+      <p>Tools for actuation conflict detection and management in IoT Systems.</p>
     </td>
   </tr>
 </table>